-The Documentary Hypothesis was the dominant approch in critical scholarship for most of the 20th century.
+The Documentary Hypothesis was the dominant approach in critical scholarship for most of the 20th century.
 Its detractors were largely ignored, but some were too persuasive to dismiss, such an Hermann Gunkel.
 In his three commentaries on Genesis, Gunkel posed serious doubts about Wellhausen's hypothesis.
-Wellhausen regarded Genesis as a compliation of narratives projected backward into pre-Mosiac times at the time of the Monarchy.
+Wellhausen regarded Genesis as a compilation of narratives projected back into pre-Mosiac times at the time of the Monarchy.
 He argued that the material reflects the life and times of the Monarchy and presents an erroneous picture of the earlier time of the Patriarchs.
 Gunkel, on the other hand, insisted that the Patriarchal sagas are a reliable oral transmission from before the time of Moses.

 Wellhausen wasn't interested in the archaeological discoveries that shed light on the Afro-Asiatics living in Canaan, but Gunkel recognized that the finds of biblical archaeology revealed that Canaanite culture was not an anomaly.
 Rather it was consistent with the larger ethnological and linguistic heritage of the Afro-Asiatics who had been around for centuries before the time of Moses.

 The historical-critical method of Gunkel, R. H. Pfeiffer and Julian Morgenstern is helpful in identifying older sources.
 Pfeiffer identified the Seir Source (S) which brings forth the people of Edom whose history is linked to Abraham and his Horite ancestors.
 Morgenstern identified a Kenite Source (K) and explores the Kenite link to Moses through his bride, Zipporah.
 In both sources, we uncover important information about Jesus' ruler-priest ancestors.
-Pfeiffer and Morgenstern were scratching the more ancient level of the material.
+Pfeiffer and Morgenstern were scratching the more ancient level of the biblical material.